luaguides

 print(rawget(user_settings, "width")) -- 1280

-Avoiding Infinite Recursion in __index
+Avoiding infinite recursion in __index

 When you implement a custom __index that wraps access to an underlying table, using rawget to read from that inner table prevents __index from firing again and causing infinite recursion.
+Each time you access a key normally, Lua checks the metatable’s __index, which might try to look up the same key, triggering __index again in an endless cycle that overflows the call stack.

 local wrapper = setmetatable({}, {